Disclosure: This post is a sponsored conversation written by me on behalf of Barilla. The opinions and text are my own.

 Watch this cool new #ThanksBaby video from Pampers that captures the amazing relationship that is created between a dad and his baby when a child is born and the beautiful journey of fatherhood begins.

 Yellowstone is the crown jewel of our National Park System.
 It was the first of its kind, and remains the most unique and diverse wilderness experience that you will find in this country.

 It’s also an extremely cool place for kids.

 But with almost 3500 square miles of lakes, geysers, canyons, and hot springs, there’s too much to see in one short stay.
-So, after three visits to Yellowstone, and consultation with my own children, I have compiled the following list of park sights and activities that will make your family trip an especially memorable one.
+So, after four visits to Yellowstone, and consultation with my own children, I have compiled the following list of park sights and activities that will make your family trip an especially memorable one.